 Integrated?
-Unlike conventional integrated amps, Jet Satri circuits set their gain with a resistor at the output of a patented current-gain stage which functions like a fully discrete opamp.
+Unlike conventional integrated amps, JET-Satri circuits set their gain with a resistor at the output of a patented current-gain stage which functions like a fully discrete opamp.
 It then replaces that gain resistor with a switched resistor matrix for selectable values.
 Hello true variable gain.
 It only generates the voltage you listen to.
-It does not create constant max gain whose excess the volume control in a conventional integrated burns off.
-Related to how Cees Ruijtenberg of Sonnet/Metrum implements no-loss signal cut for the digital domain with a variable reference voltage on his R2R converters, Jet Satri does in the analog domain.
+It does not create constant max gain whose excess the volume control burns off.
+Related to how Cees Ruijtenberg of Sonnet/Metrum implements no-loss signal cut for the digital domain with a variable reference voltage on his R2R converters, JET-Satri does in the analog domain.
 This maintains S/N ratio regardless of SPL.
 It's an elegant way to avoid resistive attenuator losses.
-It's just not obvious when to the eye, a Jet Satri amp with variable gain and multiple inputs looks and works like any other integrated.
+It's just not obvious when to the eye, a JET-Satri amp with variable gain and multiple inputs looks and works like any other integrated.
 But it does explain the stepped not continuous volume in the R models.
 For this task, Soo-In and his engineers prefer top-quality fixed resistors to the wipers of a pot.

 For those who pay attention, not saying 'volume' gives the gain away.

 You could still question low/mid power.
-Neither did the 15wpc AMP-11R and 25wpc AMP-13R successor then nor does the 25wpc AMP-23R now conform to popular transistor retail.
-Even 100 watts for the very dear AMP-51R rang no bells in an era that has 285kg D'Agostino Relentless amps promote 1.5KW, that has advanced GaN-based class D do 200-500 watts into 8Ω.
-Is Soo-In's preference for low power a carryover from Japan's bonsai culture?
-Even Korea has its massive Bunjae museum in Seoul to celebrate this miniaturized art form.
-Bonsai hifi simply creates issues for retailers in a Humvee culture.
-They must own copasetic speakers to go demonstrably loud on a few watts.
-They must overcome entrenched buyer beliefs.
-Proper cynics might even say that this low-power obsession spells built-in sales prevention.
-Strong words from a thrilled AMP-13R user to stimulate Soo-In comments when the launch of his new brand seemed to hinge on 25 solid-state watts.
+Neither did the 15wpc AMP-11R and 25wpc AMP-13R successors then nor does the 25wpc AMP-23R now conform to popular transistor retail.
+Even 100 watts for the very dear AMP-51R rang no bells in an era that has 285kg D'Agostino Relentless amps promote 1.5KW, that has advanced GaN-based class D do 200-500wpc into 8Ω.
+Is Soo-In's love of low power a carryover from Japan's bonsai culture?
+Even Korea has Seoul's massive Bunjae museum to celebrate this miniaturized art form.
+Bonsai hifi creates issues for retailers in a Humvee culture.
+They must own speakers happy with a few watts.
+They must overcome entrenched beliefs.
+Proper cynics might call this low-power obsession built-in sales prevention.
+Strong words from a thrilled AMP-13R user?
+I wanted to stimulate Soo-In comments when the launch of his new brand seemed to hinge on a few solid-state watts.

 It's Hugh Grant doing the whoopsiedaisies in the old romantic comedy Notting Hill.
 Remember Julia Roberts' response?
 "No one has said whoopsidaisies for 50 years and even then it was only little girls with blonde ringlets."
 To which he confessed that "whoopsidaisies, it's a disease I've got, a clinical thing.
 I'm taking pills and having injections.
 It won't last long."
 Well, these watts will.
 There's no cure for them.
 Of course whoopsiedaisies man did get his girl in the end.
 But then he wasn't a lad with a hunger for drag-strip cubic inches.
 He was a low-key bookshop keeper.
 A bit of reading on these matters thus won't hurt.